Time: 40 min return

 Yellow-eyed penguins/hōiho can be viewed from the hide when they come ashore in the late afternoon.
 To avoid disturbing these endangered penguins, do not go down to the beach after 3 pm.
 Sea lions/pakake can also sometimes be seen on the beach.

-The carpark is 800 m before the main carpark, on the same road.
+Getting there: The carpark is 800 m before the main carpark, on the same road.

 In Balclutha, turn off SH1 onto the Owaka Highway.
 Travel approx. 7 km then turn into Kaka Point Road, which becomes Esplanade Road in Kaka Point.
 Follow this for another 9 km.